JCOQUE/TFG-ingenieria/README.md

 - **Teoria**: This folder contains most of the theory applied in this project.
   - **papers**: Most relevant papers separated by algorithms.
    - **Contabilidad**: Accounting info is saved in here.
+> Note: The `.py` can follow any structure that you want.
+You can rename functions, add new ones, substract, etc. Just  make sure you use the tfg_module correctly.
+Another thing to note is that if you want to recreate this, with the same algorithms, since they are very have a very similar structure with very similar methods, you could create a new class for all of them.
+It was done this way to have them perfectly seperated from one another.
 ## Tools
 In this section, the software tools along with some information sources will be discussed.